An NYC Afternoon of Tea and Friendship

 The International Culinary Center was kind enough to allow us to hold a small tea party in their library.
-Surrounded by beautiful books and wonderful friends, my senses were quite overwhelmed.
 Keiko from Rishi Tea put together an incredible exploration of Japanese green teas.
 I was particularly excited to have the chance to compare different teas.
 Yabukita is by far the most prevalent cultivar so my not-so-inner tea nerd was ready to really dig into teas made with Okumidori, Saemidori, and Machiko.

 One thing that our group has in common other than tea is that we all have a bit of a sweet tooth.
 Not only did she lay out a beautiful table but Keiko also tempted us with delicious mochi and macarons.
 Darlene also surprised us all with raspberry flavored Kit Kats, a perfect accompaniment for all of the matcha that we were drinking.
 The black lilies made for a really striking visual and I’m still admiring one in a vase on my kitchen table as I’m writing this post.

-Needless to say, I was more than a bit tea drunk by the time we were finished.
+I was more than a little tea drunk by the time we were finished.
 That didn’t stop me from wandering over to T Shop afterward with Jo.
-After sharing many sips of Yu Shan oolong (anything but green tea!), I was ready for the train ride(s) home.
+After sharing many sips of

 I’ll be sure to link to other blog posts about our gathering here: